The Age of the Martyrs

 A religion outside the law

 Rome was not hostile to religions: she welcomed them by the dozen, provided they were added to the worship of the gods of the city and of the emperor, guarantor of the order of the world.
-This public religion was everyone's concern, and to neglect its rites was thought to draw the anger of the gods upon the whole Empire.
+This public religion was everyone’s concern, and to neglect its rites was thought to draw the anger of the gods upon the whole Empire.
 Judaism, ancient and recognised, was exempted from it by a particular tolerance.
 Christianity had no such privilege: a new religion, sprung from Judaism but distinct from it, it offered adoration to the one true God alone and refused incense to idols and to the emperor.
 This refusal, a simple act of fidelity for Christians, was for Rome atheism and treason.
-Christ had warned his own that the world would treat them as it treated him.
-“If they persecuted me, they will persecute you also.”
-John 15:20

 The slanders

 To official contempt was added popular hatred, fed by rumours.
 Christians were accused of atheism, because they had neither temples nor statues.
 They were called cannibals, because they spoke of eating the body and drinking the blood of their Lord, knowing nothing of the Eucharist.
-They were suspected of incestuous unions, because they called one another brothers and sisters and held love-feasts.
+They were suspected of incestuous unions, because they called one another brothers and sisters and shared meals they called love-feasts.
 They were held to be enemies of the human race, they who shunned the festivals, the games and the public honours.
 And when plague, famine or defeat came, the crowd cried that the gods were avenging this impiety: “Christians to the lions!”
 To bear the name was enough to be condemned.

 Before the judge